Getting Started with PublishPress Revisions

 This is a guide to getting started using PublishPress Revisions.

 PublishPress Revisions enables users to safely make changes to published content.
 PublishPress Revisions offers a safe space for users to work on content updates.
 When the changes are ready, they can ask for approval to publish the update.
 Administrators can approve or reject the changes.
 They can also schedule them to go live in the future.

 How to create your first revision

-- You should see a Revisions link in your WordPress admin area:
+- You should see a “Revisions” link in your WordPress admin menu:

-- Make a change to this published post.
+- Make a change to this copy of the published post.
 The change can be as simple as adding some text.

-Underneath each revision you can choose from several options: Edit, Delete, Preview and Compare.
+- Underneath each revision you can choose from several options: Edit, Copy, Delete, Preview and Compare.